 RIP Sarah Louis.

 P.S.
-Ten chapters remaining in our journey together.
+There are now only eight chapters remaining in our journey together.
 You've traveled a long way to get here, and I truly appreciate the company.
 I promise -- the best is yet come!

 YOU ARE READING